-We determined that this action merited Tier 3 engagement with school level staff and Board Directors.
+We determined that this action merited Tier 3 engagement with school level staff.
 In order to create the revised Superintendent Procedure 2024SP, the Department of College and Career Readiness collaborated with the High School Policy Work Group, comprised of a small group of high school principals, school counselors. academic intervention specialists, and central staff members.
-We also shared draft versions of the procedure with the entire cadre of high school principals, counselors, and academic intervention specialists, received feedback from some of those parties, and incorporated that feedback into the procedure.
-We also gathered feedback from the Board Directors on both the policy and the procedure.
+We also shared draft versions of the procedure with the entire cadre of high school principals, received feedback from some of those principals, and incorporated that feedback into the procedure.